nicholassull/VideoEditorAssistant/README.md

 Then open [http://localhost:5173](http://localhost:5173) in your browser.

 > **Note:** FFmpeg core binaries (~30MB) are loaded from CDN on first use.
 The app requires a browser that supports SharedArrayBuffer (Chrome, Edge, or Firefox with cross-origin isolation).

+## Sample Videos

+`src/assets/sample-videos/` contains sample videos for testing functionality.
+Do not overwrite or delete these files.